SupremeDeity/pdfm/README.md

 #### Trackfile
 ---
-The track file `track.pdfm` is basically the opposite of what a `.gitignore` is.
+The track file `track.pdfm` is basically the opposite of what a `.gitignore` file is.
 This file __must__ include paths to everything that needs to tracked.
-This automatically gets create in the git directory when you run `pdfm init`.
+This automatically gets created in the git directory when you run `pdfm init`.

 You can either include a single file or a whole directory:
 ```